drphilmarshall/pappy/README.md

-## Probability Density Functions:Amplification and Plotting in Python
+## Probability Density Functions: Amplification and Plotting

 Python utilities for manipulating and plotting probability density functions, stored as importance-weighted lists of samples